History of Miami

 In 1896, close to 400 people crowded onto the second floor of the Lobby Pool Room to vote to incorporate Miami as a city.
 The building in the center in this photo is the site of this historic meeting.

 Thousands of years before Europeans arrived, a large portion of south east Florida, including the area where Miami, Florida exists today, was inhabited by Tequestas.
 The Tequesta (also Tekesta, Tegesta, Chequesta, Vizcaynos) Native American tribe, at the time of first European contact, occupied an area along the southeastern Atlantic coast of Florida.
 They had infrequent contact with Europeans and had largely migrated by the middle of the 18th century.
 Miami is named after the Mayaimi, a Native American tribe that lived around Lake Okeechobee until the 17th or 18th century.

 The Spanish established a mission and small garrison among the Tequesta on Biscayne Bay in 1567.
 The mission and garrison were withdrawn a couple of years later.
 In 1743 the governor of Cuba established another mission and garrison on Biscayne Bay.
 As the mission had not been approved by the Council of the Indies, the mission and garrison were withdrawn the following year.
-The Spanish recorded that the inhabitants at the site of the 1743 mission were survivors of the Cayos, Carlos (presumed to be Caloosa) and Boca Raton people, who were subject to periodic raids by the Uchises (native allies of the English in South Carolina).
+The Spanish recorded that the inhabitants at the site of the 1743 mission were survivors of the Cayos, Carlos (presumed to be Calusa) and Boca Raton people, who were subject to periodic raids by the Uchises (native allies of the English in South Carolina).
 Fort Dallas was built in 1836 and functioned as a military base during the Second Seminole War.